-Tomato, lentil and tamarind soup, or thakkali rasam, is a thin lentil soup with tamarind and chopped tomatoes, a traditional spice powder, and a simple seasoning of tempered oil with mustard seeds and curry leaves.
+Tomato, lentil and tamarind soup, or thakkali rasam, is a thin lentil soup with tamarind and chopped tomatoes, a traditional spice powder and a simple seasoning of tempered oil with mustard seeds and curry leaves.
 The consistency of rasam should be thin, but not watery.

 Rasam is served as a second course in a traditional meal, but for a simple meal, the soup is served over the top of plain white rice.
 If you want a thicker, more robust soup, then look at some of the sambar recipes in this book.

 Rasam should have some bite, but not be exceedingly hot.
-You should be able to taste the sourness of the tamarind, the flavour of the tomatoes, and the subtlety of the spices.
+You should be able to taste the sourness of the tamarind, the flavour of the tomatoes, then the subtlety of the spices.
 This spice mix is included in this collection – it is called rasam masala.

 As you would expect of a common, simple family dish, the preparation is easy.
-Simply put everything in a pressure cooker for 15 minutes, mash, add the tempered oil and serve.
+Simply put everything in a pressure cooker for 15 minutes, mash then add the tempered oil and serve.
 What could be easier?
 If you do not use a pressure cooker, it is easily done on the stovetop, but may take upwards of 45 minutes to simmer the tomato and lentils.